nieuwsmonitor/R_Leiden/handouts/tidy-pivot.md

 This tutorial discusses how to *reshape* data, particularly from long to wide format and vice versa.

+If you prefer to follow the course in an interactive way you can use the [interactive version](https://vanatteveldt.shinyapps.io/tidy-pivot/) of this tutorial.

 You can check out [Section 6.5 of Computational Analysis of Communication](https://cssbook.net/content/chapter06.html#sec-pivot) and/or [Chapter 12 of the R4DS